dlock8/InterconnectIO/firmware/README.md

-# cronologic WebUSB SCPI firmware
+# First TestStation Interconnect IO SCPI firmware

+It's based on the webusb
 This will become the firmware for the [cronologic WebUSB project](https://github.com/cronologic-de/webusb).
 It’s based on the Raspberry Pi Pico’s C/C++ SDK and [Jan Breuer’s `scpi-parser` library](https://github.com/j123b567/scpi-parser).